First Contact Resolution (FCR) is key to customer service success

-For example, ensure that the customer service team is fully aware and able to properly prepare for any events that are likely to generate more calls.
+For example, make the customer service team is fully aware of any events that are likely to generate more calls.
 This could be a new product launch, or a redesigned bill that customers are unfamiliar with.
-The contact centre must be briefed about these events ahead of time and where possible relevant information must be added to the website/self-service system in order to deflect basic queries.
+Brief the the contact centre briefed about these events ahead of time so they can prepare.
+Where possible, add relevant information to the website/self-service system in order to deflect basic queries.

-Nearly half (49%) of B2C companies say good customer service is one of their primary methods of gaining a competitive advantage.
-However, in an increasingly complex world, consumers are more likely than ever to contact a brand – how you deal with these queries and meet their needs is therefore critical.
-That means ensuring you have the correct strategy in place to continually increase First Contact Resolution rates within your organisation is crucial to ongoing customer service success.
+Nearly half (49%) of B2C companies say good customer service is a top way of gaining a competitive advantage.
+However, in an increasingly complex world, consumers are more likely than ever to contact a brand.
+How you deal with these queries and meet their needs is therefore critical.
+Adopting the correct strategy to increase First Contact Resolution rates within your organisation is crucial to ongoing customer service success.

 To learn more about how to achieve this, download your copy of the ContactBabel UK Customer Experience Decision Makers Guide 2021-22, sponsored by Enghouse Interactive.